Skip to main content

 • expand or collapse levels of the tree

-At the same time the Properties tab is enabled, allowing you to view detailed information of the IFC element.
+• the Properties tab is enabled, showing detailed information about the selected IFC entity

 TAB Layers

-In the Layers tab you can:
+In this tab you can:

 • show or hide all items